-In fact, because the market is flooded with so many non-stick (but toxic!) baking pans, in some ways it is easier to locate a healthy cookie recipe than it is to find a healthy pan to bake them in.
+The market is flooded with so many non-stick (but toxic!) baking pans.
+In some ways it is easier to locate a healthy cookie recipe than it is to find a healthy pan to bake them in.

 How to Select a Non-Toxic Baking Pan